 A million times YES!
 In all honesty, Bora Bora is worth every penny for it is one of the most beautiful places on earth.
-The overwater bungalow experience is something every traveler should have, and despite the cost the memories made will surely be cherished forever.
+The overwater bungalow experience is something every luxury traveler should have, and despite the cost the memories made will surely be cherished forever.

 How long to visit Bora Bora / French Polynesia Itinerary

 I recommend spending 7-10 island hopping between Tahiti, Mo’orea, and Bora Bora.
-You really do not need to spend more time than that, because though you will be surrounded by breath-taking beauty, there isn’t many touring opportunities offered and you will easily wrack up quite the bill.
+You really do not need to spend more time than that, because though you will be surrounded by breath-taking beauty, there aren’t many touring opportunities offered and you will easily wrack up quite the bill.
 If you are visiting Bora Bora only, then 5 or 6 nights is plenty of time.

-1 night: Arrive in Tahiti and stay at a regular hotel (no bungalow) OR if you are trying to save, spend a couple days here in an overwater bungalow (instead of Bora Bora) before moving on to the next island.
+1 night: Arrive in Tahiti and stay at a regular hotel (no bungalow) OR if you are trying to save, spend a couple of days here in an overwater bungalow (instead of Bora Bora) before moving on to the next island.

-3-6 nights: Take an early morning flight for Tahiti to Bora Bora.
+3-6 nights: Take an early morning flight from Tahiti to Bora Bora.
 Spend between 3-6 nights in either strictly an overwater bungalow, or divide your nights between the bungalow and beach villa to save money.

 2-4 nights: Take an early flight to Mo’orea.
 Stay in an overwater bungalow again or beach villa for 2-4 nights.